toreanderson/toreanderson.github.io/_posts/2015-10-08-cisco-ucs-multi-queue-nics-and-rss.markdown

 Checking the output from the diagnostic commands `ip -s -s link show dev eth5` and `ethtool -S eth5` on the server in question revealed that every single one of the dropped packets were ***missed*** due to ***rx\_no\_bufs***.
-In other words, inbound packets were arriving faster than the server had been able to process them.
+In other words, inbound packets had been arriving faster than the server had been able to process them.

 Taking a closer look at the CPU graph revealed a subtle hint: the `softirq` field had exceeded 100%.
 While it is not possible to tell with certainty from